verilog-to-routing/vtr-verilog-to-routing/vtr_flow/arch/multi_die/README.md

 1. **koios_3d:**
 - Contains architecture files based on the [k6FracN10LB_mem20K_complexDSP_customSB_22nm](../COFFE_22nm/k6FracN10LB_mem20K_complexDSP_customSB_22nm.clustered.xml) architecture, utilized in Koios benchmarks.
 - Inside the architecture file, the fabric with multiple sizes based on the sector size is defined.
-- Routing resource and switch delays in this architecture are configured for 7 nm technology, with a delay of 73 ps.
+- Routing resource and switch delays in this architecture are configured for 7 nm technology.
+The inter-die connection delay is 73 ps.
 - Detailed information on how these delays are obtained can be found in the paper "Into the Third Dimension: Architecture Exploration Tools for 3D Reconfigurable Acceleration Devices," presented at FPT '23.
 - **Architectures:**
    - `3d_full_OPIN_inter_die_k6FracN10LB_mem20k_complexDSP_customSB_7nm.xml`